 - Your email SPF or DKIM is not properly configured

 Soft bounces are not permanent failures like hard bounces, which can occur due to a blocked domain for example.

 Why are soft bounces a problem?

 Soft bounces can be irritating as they are unpredictable and can significantly impact the success of an email campaign.

 Receiving soft bounces means reducing the reach of your campaigns.

 Moreover, if you send too many soft bounces over time, it’ll negatively impact your IP reputation and sender score.

 Generally, a high bounce rate basically sends the message to your email provider that you are not to be trusted.

 In turn, this affects the reputation of your domain, and we don’t want that now do we?
-Especially when it comes to something as important as email marketing or email automation.
+Especially when it comes to something as important as email marketing or email automation, including Gmail automation.